HSanny/Courses/README.md

       will make decision for stabilization.
 If stable, unblock reader thread.
       Otherwise, initiate a new round of stabilization checking.
     - ??? initiate a new round of checking with a time interval?
+    - ??? determine the STABLE\_BOOL in the writeLog of server?
+    - ??? what is ERR\_DEP?

 9. implement creation protocol: see paper FUP 4.3
     - when node enters the system, should be brought up to date, maybe talk to